locessentials/tqe-2026-1/README.md

 License: Creative Commons Attribution 4.0 International

-For more information, or help using this repo: alainambrandt@gmail.com
+For more information or help using this repo: alainambrandt@gmail.com